 The flashback instantly throws us right into the action and shows Pete and three angry fat dudes with beards looking very upset that The Mask is skating around in an ice rink.
 I know the context behind the scene, but for now, I'm going to pretend like I'm watching this without any previous knowledge of the other episodes.
 That, and you wouldn't believe me if I tried to give you a short summary of what does happen in Malled, because it involves stolen baked goods, a dog wearing The Mask, exercise machines, and a bank manager getting his back waxed.

-I hate that I have the phrase "getting his back waxed" next to a screenshot of hairy fat guys.
+I hate that I have the phrase "getting his back waxed" next to a screenshot of hairy fat guys. |

-Finally, we get our first glimpse of The Mask in this episode.
-Well, technically not this episode, but you get the idea.
+this episode, but you get the idea.
 The best way to describe him is a living cartoon character, one that can randomly change costumes and can bend the laws of physics to suit his whims.
 It's sort of like if Screwy Squirrel fought actual supervillains.
 Think Freakazoid, only not so full of random segways which, to me, makes him more bearable than Freakazoid.

 Oh, and he beats the fat guys with ice skating.
 Don't ask me how he does it; I'm not the one who wrote this episode.

-Lumberjacks on ice!
+Lumberjacks on ice! |

 After The Mask takes care of the beard patrol, you'd think he'd beat up Pete right?
 Nope, first he has to take a movie break, because The Mask suffers from ADHD.
 Imagine how insulting that would be to a villain if the superhero thwarting your evil schemes decides that a movie is more interesting than finishing you off on account he knows he can wipe the floor with you in about two seconds.
 Pete's self-esteem probably hit rock bottom at that moment.